-Knowing the causes and triggers of your attacks might well provide you with an understanding of exactly what's happening to you, and that may give you some power over the sensations and thoughts that precede an attack.
-You can get an improved self-understanding and self-knowledge through counselling, and when it comes to dealing with panic attacks, these are very effective tools.
+Knowing the causes and triggers of your attacks may well give you a better understanding of precisely what's going on, and that could give you some power over the thoughts and sensations that precede an attack.
+With the help of a counselling service in Doncaster you are able to get a better understanding and self-knowledge, and these are effective tools with regards to combating panic disorders.

 Psychotherapist or Counsellor?